NRL Grand Final: Notable grand finals

 1909 – South Sydney win the premiership by forfeit over Balmain.
-There was an agreement that both sides would play the match, however Balmain never showed up, South Sydney kicked off to a side that did not turn up, scored a try and were declared premiers.
+There was an agreement that both sides would play the match; however, Balmain never showed up, and South Sydney kicked off to a side that did not turn up, scored a try and were declared premiers.

-1924 – Balmain defeat South Sydney 3–0 at the Sydney Cricket Ground in the lowest scoring grand final.
+1924 – Balmain defeat South Sydney 3–0 at the Sydney Cricket Ground in the lowest-scoring grand final of all time.

 1943 – Newtown defeat North Sydney 34–7 at the Sydney Cricket Ground in front of a then record crowd of 60,922.
 This grand final would be North Sydney's final appearance in a decider before exiting the competition in 1999 and also Newtown's last premiership before their exclusion at the end of 1983.

 1952 – Western Suburbs defeated South Sydney 22–10.
 The match was remembered due to its controversy with claims the referee George Bishop had put a big wager on Western Suburbs winning the game.
 Souths claimed that they were denied two fair tries and Wests had scored one try off a blatant knock on.
 Western Suburbs player Hec Farrell was sent off in the second half of the match.
 This would prove to be the last premiership Western Suburbs would win as a stand-alone entity before exiting the competition in 1999.
 South Sydney captain-coach Jack Rayner reportedly never spoke to George Bishop following the grand final, even though both men lived in the same suburb of Sydney for years after the match.

 1956 – St. George beat Balmain to claim the first of a world record 11 straight premierships.